 - FastWeb scholarship search is a scholarship search tool that will help you compare your qualifications with all available scholarships.
 Simply fill out a profile and awards that fit your qualifications are identified as possible sources of financial aid.
 To use this tool most successfully, search thoroughly and apply for every available award.

-- Finally, you may not realize that financial aid is something you should re-apply for every year.
+- You may not realize that financial aid is something you should re-apply for every year.
 Even if you don’t qualify one year, many factors can affect who is offering aid, to whom, and how much.
 A change in any of these circumstances might affect your eligibility for student aid from one year to the next.

 Employer tuition assistance

 Another way to pay for college is to find a job in a company that offers tuition assistance.
 A few companies with locations in Washington State that offer tuition reimbursement include Amazon, Google, Microsoft, Starbucks, UPS, and Verizon.
 But there are many, many others.
+However, there are often caveats to employer education benefits:

 - Employer tuition assistance is typically available only to employees who have worked for the company for a minimum period, typically at least one year.